wangqinNick/tp/docs/DeveloperGuide.md

 2. ra.VI will ask for the current NUS week.
 This input is parsed and reinitialises the TimeTableManager with a new Timetable.

+### [Proposed] Notes Feature
+The proposed notes feature is facililated by the __

+It implements the following operations

 ## Appendix A: Product scope
 ### Target user profile